nutellayan/cwWorld/use-cases/use-case-13.md

-# USE CASE: 13 Generate Population Distribution Report within Each Region
+# USE CASE: 13 Generate report: Top 10 populated cities in a continent

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee, I need a report on the population distribution within each region.
-The report should include the total population, the population of people living in cities, and the population of people not living in cities.
-This will facilitate analysis of population distributions and urbanization trends across regions.
+*Generate report: Top 10 populated cities in a continent*

 ### Scope